Dominican Republic at the Olympics

 The Dominican Republic has appeared in every one of the games since then.
 The Dominican Republic has never participated at the Winter Olympic Games.

-The Dominican Republic has won ten medals at the Olympics.
+The Dominican Republic has won fifteen medals at the Olympics.
 Pedro Nolasco won a bronze in boxing at the 1984 Summer Olympics and in 2004 Félix Sánchez won a gold in the 400 meter hurdles.
 In the 2008 Summer Olympics Manuel Felix Diaz won a gold medal in Boxing and Gabriel Mercedes won silver in Taekwondo.
 At the 2012 Summer Olympics in London, Sanchez once again won a gold medal in the 400 meter hurdles.
 On the same night, Luguelín Santos won silver in the 400 metres to become the youngest ever Olympic medallist in the event.
 Luisito Pie won a bronze medal in Taekwondo at the 2016 Olympics in Rio de Janeiro.